hodor-cli/hodor/README.md

 $ hodor help oozie:display_job          # Prints detailed information about the display_job command, arguments and options
 $ hodor oozie:topic drivers.yml         # Provides an overview of a key concept (drivers.yml) utilized by the namespace
 $ hodor master:topic clusters.yml       # Provides an overview of the clusters.yml file and its central role in Hodor
+$ hodor master:topic secrets            # Overview of how to configure environment to manage and store sensitive information safely
 ```

 Hodor Setup and Aliasing